Drop Shipping Sales Tax Responsibilities

 Key point: the exemption certificate must be acceptable to the state where the tax is being charged.

 This is important because if the sale for resale cannot be properly documented, then the state will NOT recognize it as a sale for retail.
 This means the vendor (the one shipping the product to your customer) will be required to charge sales tax.
-Keep in mind, the location of the customer never plays a role in whether a tax should be charged.
+Keep in mind that the customer’s location never plays a role in whether a tax should be charged.

 Challenge: 10 States (CA, CT, D.C., FL, HI, LA, MA, MD, MS & TN) it is most likely that the SELLER will need to register to collect sales tax to issue a VALID resale certificate.